RodionGork/python-tcp-tunnel/README.md

 # Python tcp tunnel over ssh

 This script is useful when ssh tunneling is disabled on the remote server.
+E.g. for use with python web-proxy server.

 1. Copy the `tunserver.py` to remote server (e.g. via sftp)
 2. Run `python tunnel.py remote-server-address 'python /path-to/tunserver.py target-host port'